From Root Cause to Resolution — Automatically

 The real power of DeepXplore Code emerges when it operates as part of the full DeepXplore platform.
 Used alongside Performance Tests and Root Cause Analysis, it creates a fully autonomous cycle:

-Built for Your Codebase
+Built for Your Estate

 Every change is idiomatic, tested, and ready to merge.
 Pull requests generated by DeepXplore Code are indistinguishable from those written by a senior engineer who knows the codebase intimately — because the AI has performed the equivalent analysis before writing a single line.